hturner/pkg-dev-ctv/proposal.md

  - `r pkg("httptest2")` works for recording and saving requests made by the httr2 package without requiring access to the remote service.

 Other packages focused on specific areas:
- - `r pkg("vdiffr")` provides helpers for graphical unit tests, testing visual differences.
+ - `r pkg("gdiff")` and `r pkg("vdiffr")` provide helpers for visual tests on graphical output. vdiffr integrates with testthat and provides a Shiny app to manage test cases.
  - `r pkg("shinytest2")` provides a testing framework for Shiny applications.
  - `r pkg("validate")` declares data validation rules and data quality indicators.